corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/cenm-support-matrix.md

 ## JDK support

-Corda Enterprise Network Manager 1.6+ have been tested and verified to work with **Oracle JDK 8 JVM 8u421** and **Azul Zulu Enterprise 8u422**.
+Corda Enterprise Network Manager 1.6+ have been tested and verified to work with **Oracle JDK 17.0.16** and **Azul Zulu Enterprise 17.0.16**.
 For the Azure deployment downloadable, go to [Azul Systems](https://www.azul.com/downloads/azure-only/zulu/).

 Other distributions of the [OpenJDK](https://openjdk.java.net/) are not officially supported, but should be compatible with Corda Enterprise Network Manager 1.7.